 March 13, 2008

 Thanks, Josh.
 I imagine that powder coating temperatures can distort some aluminum articles sometimes, so the warning may be helpful; but there are literally square miles of powder coated aluminum roofs and architectural features out there, and tens of thousands of different parts and components made of powder coated aluminum.
-Some strippers are probably bad for aluminum but aircraft stripper is used on aluminum aircraft skins, and it won't hurt aluminum.
+Some strippers are probably bad for aluminum but Aircraft stripper [linked by editor to product info at Amazon] is used on aluminum aircraft skins, and it won't hurt aluminum.

 - Thunder Bay, Ontario, Canada